DraftShift/Docs/CONTRIBUTING_GUIDES.md

   - "Mounting Plate"

 steps:
-  - title: "Install Heat Inserts"
-    description: "Install 4 heat inserts into the Mount Bracket using a soldering iron."
+  - description: "Install 4 heat inserts into the Mount Bracket using a soldering iron."
     camera:
       azimuth: 45
       polar: 60